A Forest, Darkly

 Meanwhile, in the local village, children begin to disappear, sometimes returning forever changed – or not returning at all.
 Sinister offerings appear on Mehrab's doorstep, and a dark power pursues her through the trees.
 As the villagers turn hostile and the godhounds close in, Mehrab finds herself at the centre of a struggle to save the soul of the forest, the life of an old love – and her own new-formed family.

-A bewitching gothic tale; haunting, gripping and written with wit and heart, this is a book to both savour and devour.
+Set in Slatter's bewitching gothic Sourdough universe, this is a haunting, gripping tale written with wit and heart.
+A book to both savour and devour.

 Author